-Validation against high precision / low systematic errors reference observations is required for the mid/upper troposphere CO2 and CH4 data products.
+Validation against high precision / low systematic errors reference observations is required for the mid/upper troposphere CO_2 and CH_4 data products.
 Unfortunately, measurements of both gases in the free troposphere and stratosphere are every sparse.
 Validation thus mostly relies on existing aircraft and airborne measurements.

-A promising way consists in using 0-30 km profiles measured by balloon-borne AirCores (Karion et al., 2010; Membrive et al., 2017) to which averaging kernels can be apply to derive columns that can then be compared to those derived from space.
+A promising way consists in using 0-30 km profiles measured by balloon-borne AirCores (Karion et al., 2010; Membrive et al., 2017) to which averaging kernels can be applied to derive columns that can then be compared to those derived from space.
 So far, only a few profiles have been acquired, all in the northern hemisphere.
-In this validation exercise, use will be made of CH4 profiles measured at Timmins (Ontario, Canada) and Sodankylä (Finland).
-Spanning 2014-2016, they will be used to validate both Metop-A and Metop-B retrievals (CH4_IASA_NLIS and CH4_IASB_NLIS).
+In this validation exercise, use is made of CH4 profiles measured at Timmins (Ontario, Canada) and Sodankylä (Finland).
+Spanning 2014-2016, they are used to validate both Metop-A and Metop-B retrievals (CH4_IASA_NLIS and CH4_IASB_NLIS).